data-dot-all/dataall/documentation/userguide/docs/redshift_datasets.md

 word to describe what will happen: the metadata of the table will be deleted from data.all Catalog, but the original Redshift table still exists in Redshift.

+Dataset owners need to revoke access to the table before deleting.
+Data.all prevents deletion of a table if there are share requests currently sharing the table.

 ## :material-pencil-outline: **Edit and update a dataset**
 Data owners can edit the dataset by clicking on the **edit** button, editing the editable fields and saving the changes.